Where the Assistive Technology Community Meets to… Network, Learn, and Share

-Back for the fourth annual event – held during the ATIA annual conference.
+Back for our 5th annual event – held during the ATIA annual conference.
 Carrying on the tradition started by edcampAccess/Boston and edcampAccessNJ, this will be an unconference devoted to k-12 special education issues and ideas with a focus on teaching all struggling learners and the use of assistive technology.
 The event in not limited to special educators, all are welcome to attend and share your expertise!
 Please note: This unconference is not associated with the education program of the ATIA conference and is not eligible for CEUs.

 “My first ATIA conference energized me!
 I came back to work on Monday ready to tackle some hurdles I thought were impossible.
 Knowledge from the conference armed me with new ideas.
 Cannot wait for next year!”